 Tardiness is disruptive to a good learning environment and is therefore discouraged.
-Continued or excessive tardiness, leaving early or absences in any course may lead to disciplinary action up to and including dismissal from that course.
+Continued or excessive tardiness, leaving early or absences in any course may lead to disciplinary action.

 Some programs or some courses have specific attendance requirements.
 These requirements are found on the course syllabi.
 All clinical/externship hours must be completed.